ParallelSSH/parallel-ssh/doc/quickstart.rst

 Complete Example
 -----------------

 Host list can contain identical hosts.
-Commands are executed concurrently on every host given to the client regardless.
+Commands are executed concurrently on every host given to the client regardless, up to pool size.

 .. code-block:: python